gbabeleda/dagster-multi-projects/README.md

 Will also likely test out how code locations work using this project.

 List of projects include:
 - Prototype: Take CSV / Excel (of the various forms) from Google Drive and turn it into a dataframe.
+Extract must work on Google Colab and locally.
 Upload dataframe to some postges table